-This sirloin steak owes its great flavor to a savory combination of organic beef stock, garlic, balsamic vinegar and butter.
+This sirloin steak owes its great flavor to a savory combination of beef stock, garlic, balsamic vinegar and butter.
 It's a simple recipe that ensures great tasting beef each and every time.

 Season the beef as desired.
 Heat half the oil in a 12-inch skillet over high heat.
 Add the beef and cook for 6 minutes or until well browned on both sides.
 Remove the beef from the skillet.